 Types of Letter of Credit

-There are various types of letters of credit used in the trade transactions.
-Some of the letters of credit may be defined by their purpose.
+There are various types of letter of credit in trade transactions.
+Some of these are classified by their purpose.
 The following are the different types of letters of credit:

-A letter of credit that does not allow the issuing bank to make any changes without the approval of the beneficiary.
+It is an LC that does not allow the issuing bank to make any changes without the approval of all the parties.

 Back to Back LC

 Back-to-back LC is an LC that commonly involves an intermediary in a transaction.
 There are two letters of credit, the first issued by the bank of the buyer to the intermediary and the second issued by the bank of an intermediary to the seller.